When does someone need to have joined the University to be eligible for furlough?

 - for internally funded fixed-term employees the employing department is confident that it would have extended their contract if the COVID-19 crisis had not occurred.
 If the costs are to be met from within departmental budgets the extension will be subject to recruitment protocol agreement and the relevant process must have been completed and authorisation granted before an extension is agreed;

 - For externally funded fixed-term employees departments have obtained confirmation from the funder that:

 - The funder is content that staff on the award may be furloughed;

-- The funder will allow that part of the salary costs not covered by the CJRS (namely 20% of the salary costs and any amount of the salary cost over £2,500pm) to be charged as an eligible cost to the award; and
+- The funder will allow that part of the salary costs not covered by the CJRS (that is, subject to review in January 2021, 20% of the salary costs, employer NIC and pensions contributions and any amount of the salary cost over £2,500pm) to be charged as an eligible cost to the award; and

 - The existing value of the award would be preserved, meaning that the effect of recovering salary costs through the CJRS would enable the period of the award and employment of staff to be extended within the limits of funds available within the award.

 We don’t have any departmental/external funds available to furlough an employee who is reaching the end of their fixed-term contract – can we still furlough them and just pay them at 80% of their usual salary, so that the costs are covered by the government’s CJRS?

 The University has committed that it will pay staff at their normal rate of pay.